Mercedes A-Class hatchback

 "The Mercedes A-Class is one of the most stylish premium family hatchbacks on the market and is a real rival to the likes of the BMW 1 Series."

-The Mercedes A-Class is the smallest car in the brand's range, which competes with the BMW 1 Series, Audi A3, Volkswagen Golf and Volvo V40.
-If you shop around, you could even find that it doesn’t cost more per month than a top-of-the-range Ford Focus, too.
-This version of the A-Class is a much more conventional size, as its predecessor was quite a tall and boxy thing.
+The Mercedes A-Class is the smallest car in the brand's range, and it competes with the BMW 1 Series, Audi A3, Volkswagen Golf and Volvo V40.
+If you shop around for finance, you could even find that it doesn’t cost more per month than a top-of-the-range Ford Focus, too.
+The latest A-Class is much more conventional in size and shape as its predecessor, which was quite a tall and boxy thing.

-There's the usual mix of petrol and diesel engines you should come to expect in a hatchback's range, all of them economical.
-The range is topped by the fast but expensive A45 AMG, which we’ve reviewed separately.
-The economy star is the A180d, which is capable of returning up to 80.7mpg.
+There's the usual mix of petrol and diesel engines you should come to expect in a hatchback's range, and the diesels especially are quite economical.
+The range is topped by the fast but expensive A 45 AMG, which we’ve reviewed separately.
+The economy star is the A 180 d, which is capable of returning up to 80.7mpg.
 It's tax-free too, but only if you choose the smallest wheel options.

-The A-Class places comfort above sporty handling (a BMW 1 Series is more fun to drive) but the Mercedes still feels secure enough and doesn’t lean too much in corners.
+The A-Class has sporty looks, but a BMW 1 Series is more fun to drive.
+However, the Mercedes still feels secure enough and doesn’t lean too much in corners.
 The lowered suspension on higher spec versions is quite firm (especially the AMG Line models) but this doesn't translate into sporty handling, as rival models such as the BMW 1 Series and VW Golf are more fun to drive.

 Equipment is generous across the six core trim levels.
 These range from the basic SE to the high-performance AMG, with some ‘lukewarm’ sporty versions along the way.
 SE has most of the things people will expect in a Mercedes, including alloy wheels, air-conditioning, leather-effect and cloth seats, all-round electric windows, Bluetooth and an infotainment display.